kitcarson88/ionic-augmented-reality/README.md

 Here the packages included:
 - [Redux logger](https://www.npmjs.com/package/redux-logger): it logs every action and store state change to facilitate development
-- [Redux persist](https://www.npmjs.com/package/redux-persist): it let to save some store sub-state datas.
-With a blacklist system let the developer to choose what states to save in the internal storage.
-In the app it isn't used directly, but it's used as a dependency of the next redux-offline package
-- [Redux offline](https://www.npmjs.com/package/@redux-offline/redux-offline): it let an offline management of the app, waiting device connection when a service call is done, retrying on call error, etc.
-- [Redux saga](https://www.npmjs.com/package/redux-saga): it's an extension of redux actions triggering; for example it let to launch an action at the arrive of another, to sync some parallel triggered actions, etc.
+- [Redux saga](https://www.npmjs.com/package/redux-saga): it's an extension of redux actions triggering, to create sagas; a saga let complex actions management such as to launch an action at the arrive of another, to sync some parallel triggered actions, etc.
+- [Redux observable](https://www.npmjs.com/package/redux-observable-es6-compat): really similar to redux saga, it let to create epics; an epic is conceptually used to concatenate different actions of a same process

 All redux store files are contained in the src/store folder; store.module.ts file contains all its logics and settings.
 It also define some redux middlewares explained in the next section.